News & Events

 How mantis shrimp produce these deadly, ultra-fast movements has long fascinated biologists.
 Recent advancements in high-speed imaging make it possible to see and measure these strikes but some of the mechanics have not been well understood.

-Now, an interdisciplinary team of roboticists, engineers and biologists have modeled the mechanics of the mantis shrimp’s punch and built a robot that mimics the movement.
+Now, an interdisciplinary team of roboticists, engineers and biologists has modeled the mechanics of the mantis shrimp’s punch and built a robot that mimics the movement.
 The research sheds light on the biology of these pugnacious crustaceans and paves the way for small but mighty robotic devices.

 The research is published in the Proceedings of the National Academy of Sciences.